JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

 ---
 <!-- instruction section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

-    1.)
-Run the executable file named Tic-Tac-Toe.exe to open the GUI (Graphical User Interface) for the program

-    2.)
-Enjoy playing Tic-Tac-Toe

 &nbsp;**Option 1:** Programming tools Python and tkinter python library installed